• Recipes

 Is quinoa too high in calories?

 A cup of cooked quinoa has approximately 220 calories.
 But, don't let that fool you!
 These are nutrient-dense calories.
-This means that each of these calories are not empty calories, but are used by the body for energy and fuel.
+This means that each of these calories is not empty calories, but is used by the body for energy and fuel.
 Quinoa is packed with vitamins, minerals, fiber, and protein.

 Recipe